arthurchoung/HOTDOG/README.md

   - Eliminate dependency on libc (shouldn't be too hard)
   - How hard would it be to rewrite X server in Objective-C?

+This should be moved to a separate file somewhere.

 ## Related Project

 PUCKO Linux